 Step Two: You will now cross the end of the rope over the long strand and make three loops.

 With the shorter rope pointing toward the tree rather than your body, you will want to thread the loops around the long strand.

 Do this so that they are enclosed in a big loop.
 Next, pull the loops tight.
 You will see that these three loops create a tube that enables the rest of the rope to slide back and forth.
 This is what will make the rope adjustable.

-Step Three: Take the end of the short rope under the long strand of rope and then up through the lower loop.
+Step Three: Take the short rope's end under the long strand of rope and then up through the lower loop.

 Make a “Q” with the rope, making sure that this part of the knot is closer to your body than the previous loops.